vivek-1206/vivek-1206/README.md

 ## 📲 Installation

-To get started with the *Treasure Hunt* project, follow these steps:
+To get started with the *Bharath Bill Payment System* project, follow these steps:

 1. *Clone the repository*:
    ```bash